k8s-platform-hub/hello-react-native/README.md

 $ cd react-native && npm install
 ```

-- Run the following commands from your project directory your project to your Hasura cluster.
+- Run the following commands from your hello-react-native directory to push the cloned project to your Hasura cluster.
 ```
 $ git add .
 $ git commit -m "Commit message"